Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Ranking and statistical testing.} Models are ranked per-dataset by $\bar{R}^2$; models that could not run on a dataset receive worst rank ($k$, the number of models in the comparison).
+Models are ranked per-dataset by $\bar{R}^2$; models that could not run on a dataset receive worst rank ($k$, the number of models in the comparison).
 We aggregate via mean rank and top-2 counts (rank-1 and rank-2 placements) across all datasets.
+Ranks -- and the best/second highlighting in the results tables -- are computed from the full-precision $\bar{R}^2$, not the rounded values shown.
+A few datasets on which several models fall within a negligible margin are therefore ordered by differences below the noise floor, and two table entries that round to the same displayed figure may be highlighted differently; the rankings are nonetheless robust to this.
+Treating models whose $\bar{R}^2$ differ by less than a tolerance as tied -- assigning them the average rank -- leaves the conclusions unchanged across every tie tolerance we examined, from $0$ to $0.02$: \mn{erbf} remains the top-ranked model, and the six competitive models stay grouped together and clearly separated from \mn{dt} and \mn{ridge}.
 Statistical significance of rank differences is assessed with the Friedman test followed by Nemenyi post-hoc comparison at $\alpha = 0.05$ \citep{demsar2006statistical}, automated via the \texttt{autorank} package \citep{herbold2020autorank}.
-The Nemenyi critical difference depends only on the number of models and datasets: $\mathrm{CD} = 1.43$ for the full 8-model comparison ($k\!=\!8$, $n\!=\!54$) and $\mathrm{CD} = 1.21$ for the CPU-viable 7-model comparison ($k\!=\!7$, $n\!=\!55$).
+The Nemenyi test inherently controls the family-wise error rate across all pairwise comparisons, serving the same purpose as a Bonferroni or Holm correction; no additional multiple-comparison adjustment is therefore required.
+The Nemenyi critical difference depends only on the number of models and datasets: $\mathrm{CD} = 1.635$ for the full nine-model comparison ($k\!=\!9$, $n\!=\!54$) and $\mathrm{CD} = 1.416$ for the eight CPU-viable models ($k\!=\!8$, $n\!=\!55$).